HannahHughes30/307_to_do_app/README.md

-// Contributing
+## Contributing

-To maintain a consistent code style across the PromiseRejectionEvent, we are using the following tools:
+To maintain a consistent code style across the project, we are using the following tools:

-    1. ESLint for JavaScript and React linting
+1. **ESLint** for JavaScript and React linting
-        a.
-ESLint will flag programming errors, style errors, unused variables, etc.
+   - ESLint will flag programming errors, style issues, and unused variables.

-    2. Prettier for code formatting
+2. **Prettier** for automatic code formatting

-// Ensure IDE plugins are installed
+---

+## IDE Plugin Setup

+To avoid manual formatting and linting:

-    // installing the Prettier plugin formats your code on save, do not need to manually format every time
+1. Install the Prettier plugin for your IDE (e.g., VSCode).
+This will format your code on save.
-    1. Install IDE plugin for Prettier

-    // installing the ESLint plugin shows errors/warnings instantly, do not need to manually run every time
-    2. Install IDE plugin for  ESLint
+2. Install the ESLint plugin.
+This will show linting errors/warnings instantly as you type.

-// Run ESLint on code
+---

+## Commands

+- **Run ESLint**:
   npm run lint

-// Format code with Prettier
+- **Run Prettier**:
   npm run format